carolineschnapp/learnings/README.md

 ### STAGE TWO After you've committed something to your local `my-branch` branch, but before you publish that branch to Github.

-**You want to change or nuke your last commit**
+**Blooper**

 You just made a commit and you realize you made a mistake, either in what you changed, or how you named that commit.
+You want to change or nuke your last commit.

 **Solution**